 Abruptly, Fritz’s smile dropped from his face and he stopped in his tracks.
 “Ersatz didn’t happen to mention anything about any associates he may have been engaged with on our end, did he?
+People working with ELPIS?
 You know if there’s one rat, there’s always more.”

 “Everything I experienced was detailed in my report, sir,” Werner answered.

 Fritz hummed at this and puffed his cigar again.
 “Always more rats…”